Biggar Gasworks Museum

-The office and showroom is the oldest part of the gasworks, built in 1858, and the purifiers and retorts date to 1914.
+The office and showroom are the oldest part of the gasworks, built in 1858, and the purifiers and retorts date to 1914.

 The museum has several 'Steam Days' each year when the boiler is fired and the steam-driven machines are in operation, so if you can plan your visit for one of the Steam Days it should be a fascinating (and noisy) experience!

 How did it work?To produce gas you needed coal, and lots of it.
 In 1914 the gasworks used 400 tons of coal annually to supply light to 320 households and over 100 street lights throughout Biggar.
 The coal was heated in large retorts to separate coal tar from the gas.
 Hydrogen sulphide and tar was removed from the gas, and left-over coke was used to heat the retorts.
 The gas was then stored in containers called gasometers to keep pressure constant.

 When cheap natural gas from the North Sea became widely available in the 1970s the national gas grid was created and small gas works like the one at Biggar were torn down.
 The Biggar Works was saved by Historic Scotland and the National Museums Scotland, and is now in the care of the Biggar Museum Trust.
 The Trust also operates Gladstone Court, the Moat Park Heritage Centre, Brownsbank Cottage, the Greenhill Covenanters House, and Holy Trinity Chapel in Lamington.